 If the school does not fit your child’s academic growth or if the education standard of the current school does not fit your child’s expectations.
 Don’t just go with the brand name of a school, analyse if the school provides good infrastructure, campus, and great educational experience to fulfill their academic goals.

 A school is going to be the second home for your child and it should feel the same.
 For getting insights about the school, book a campus tour where you can have a look at the infrastructure, security, facilities, hygiene, and faculty.
 Communicating with teachers and staff members will let you know about the school’s practices and culture.
 Also talk to alumni and students who are studying there.

 3. Co-curricular Activities –

 In this competitive world, gaining bookish knowledge is not enough.
-To prepare students for this practical world, a school should provide a platform for students to learn new activities such as sports, arts, communication, and leadership skills which builds their personality and intellect.
+To prepare students for this practical world, a school should provide a platform for students to learn new activities such as sports, arts, communication, and leadership skills which build their personality and intellect.
 It also encourages a student to build a career in their field of interest and look for opportunities outside the classroom.

 4. Location –

-No one wants their child to spend most of their crucial time traveling from home to school and vice versa.
+No one wants their child to spend most of their crucial time travelling from home to school and vice versa.
 This is not only a waste of time but also drains the energy of students and makes them feel tired and exhausted.
 This affects their academic performance and participation in other activities.
 Also, the school should be in a location where students can enjoy field trips, hiking, skiing, camping, picnics, and other activities.

 5. Student-to-teacher ratio –